Raspberry Pi 4

 • Find the “Wireless Network” option on the left to choose the network.

-• Run ats_gateway <IP address> 5558
+• On the terminal, run the command ats_gateway <IP address> 5558

-• Open another terminal and run the command agm_server
+• Open another terminal, and run the command agm_server

-On your local computer:
+On a local computer:

-• Install ARC (also known as QACT) on Windows host machine using Steps to install ARC.
+• Install ARC (also known as QACT) on a Windows host machine using Steps to install ARC.
 You will need at least QACT 8.1

-• Add the Raspberry Pi as a device by adding entry
+• Add the Raspberry Pi as a device by adding the entry <Raspberry PI IP address>:5558 under the TCP/IP section

-• Choose the entry and click connect.
+• Select the entry and click connect.

 Running an AudioReach Usecase